TheCompAce/Auto-GPT-Powershell/README.md

 # AutoGPT_PS 😄

-AutoGPT_PS is a PowerShell script that runs GPT-4, processes user input, and returns generated responses.
-The script includes a plugin system that allows for easy customization of input processing, output formatting, and more.
+AutoGPT_PS is a PowerShell script that runs Local GPT (LM) programs, in a automatic fashion.
+The main goal is to ask the user's prompt, and keep feeding the idea to the AI (in a loop) and see what happens.
+The plugin System allows changing the Prompt from the "Start", then on every Loop a plugin "System" (to change the "System Prompt")  and "Input" (to change the "Prompt") then ask the GPT, then a plugin for "Output", then Loops back to "System".
+The plugins are made to pass the prompt from one to the other in the sections ("Start", "System", "Input", and "Output") plugin list based of a "Order" property.

 ## Usage 🚀